epitools/epitools-icy/README.md

 # Development
 ---

-I've been mostly developing CellGraph using the [method](http://icy.bioimageanalysis.org/index.php?display=startDevWithIcy) suggested by the icy developers, which is based on eclipse and allows launching the plugin directly from there.
+CellGraph was developed using the [method](http://icy.bioimageanalysis.org/index.php?display=startDevWithIcy) suggested by the icy developers, which is based on eclipse and allows launching the plugin directly from there.

-To get started developing, I would suggest the following (assuming you have icy and epitools already set up):
+To get started developing, we suggest editing the `TestOverlay`.
+Assuming you have icy and epitools already set up, follow these steps:

 1. Install eclipse and [icy4eclipse](http://icy.bioimageanalysis.org/index.php?display=startDevWithIcy)
 2. Pull the epitools plugin master branch from this repo